Japan's fiscal strategy takes flexible approach to spending curbs

 Amari's comments came amid rising hopes for Greece to strike a last-minute deal averting bankruptcy and ejection from the euro zone in exchange for concessions lowering some pension payouts and raising taxes.

-Some economists, however, argue that Greece's sovereign debt crisis shows Japan should do more to curb welfare spending, rather than slow the annual increase, given its rapid ageing.
+Some economists, however, argue that Greece's sovereign debt crisis shows Japan should do more to curb welfare spending, rather than slow the annual increase, given its rapid aging.

 The government also released an updated version of its economic growth strategy that focuses on boosting capital expenditure.